 - Include an essay or poem title;

 - Be typed or written in a legible size (12-point font, if typed); and

 - Include first and last name of writer, age, name of school, contact email, telephone number, physical address, and if different, mailing address.

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the Challenge rules and will not be accepted.
 For more information on copyright laws, we recommend you visit the Scholastic website.

 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-- November 22 - Senator Heinrich visits first place winners’ schools
+- May, TBD - Senator Heinrich visits first place winners’ schools

 Student Information and Release Form